elastisys/compliantkubernetes/docs/operator-manual/opensearch-mappings.md

 But now if start adding all sorts of fields we don't know about, we're going to start having problems, and will probably end up with bad quality data, which will make it more difficult to work with.

 There are some options on how to deal when documents contains new fields that were not explicitly defined in the mapping.
-We can tell Elastisearch to either reject the document completely or we can allow the document to be indexed but ignore fields not in the explicit mapping.
+We can tell OpenSearch to either reject the document completely or we can allow the document to be indexed but ignore fields not in the explicit mapping.

 Let's configure the index to reject documents that contains fields not defined in the explicit mapping, to do this we set _dynamic_ to _strict_: